Phyllis Barclay-Smith: Biography

 Phyllis, as she was known, was the second of three daughters of Edward Barclay-Smith and his wife Ida Mary.
 Edward was a professor of anatomy at Cambridge University.
 She studied at Blackheath high school and King's College, London and joined as an assistant secretary to the Royal Society for the Protection of Birds (RSPB) in 1924.
 One of the early founders of the RSPB was her aunt Margaretta Louisa Lemon, known as Etta Lemon.

 At the International Ornithological Congress of 1930 Barclay-Smith spoke on oil pollution and sea birds.
 Jean Delacour who was vice-president of the International Council for Bird Preservation (ICBP) was impressed by her organizational efficiency.

 Barclay-Smith resigned from the RSPB in 1935, partly due to being denied the position of secretary after the retirement of Linda Gardiner, a position for which Robert Preston Donaldson was recruited.
 Etta Lemon believed that a male secretary was needed for the organization to be viewed more seriously and this enraged the secretaries, Barclay-Smith as well as Beatrice Solly.
 Barclay-Smith then joined the ICBP and worked almost lifelong at the Council, becoming a secretary in 1946 and secretary-general in 1974.

 War years

-During the World War II, Barclay-Smith worked as a secretary to the business manager of the Bristol Aeroplane Factory and from 1943 to 45 she worked in the Ministry of Labour.
+During World War II, Barclay-Smith worked as a secretary to the business manager of the Bristol Aeroplane Factory and from 1943 to 45 she worked in the Ministry of Labour.
 Her strengths were in building organizations, ensuring communication, collaboration and participation within and across an international network of scientists, civil servants and politicians.

 She helped in bridging aviculturists and ornithologists, serving as editor of the Avicultural Magazine from 1938.
 She helped establish the International Wildfowl Research Bureau, and helped in raising awareness on insecticide risks.
 She also helped in rallying support for the establishment of the Cousin Island reserve in the Seychelles, in the Indian Ocean.

 Phyllis earned the nickname of the dragon, a nickname also shared by her aunt Etta Lemon.